 The Allen County Partnership for Water Quality strives to promote improvement in water quality through collaborative education, engagement, and empowerment of Allen County citizens.

-Allen County Partnership for Water Quality (ACPWQ) is a LOCALLY FUNDED partnership was the first of its’ kind within the state of Indiana.
+Allen County Partnership for Water Quality (ACPWQ) is a locally funded partnership and was the first of its’ kind in Indiana.
 The ACPWQ focuses on these water quality issues:

 - Combined Sewer Overflows (CSOs)